-One of the most crucial aspects of operating a prosperous trade specialty or construction company is the ability to efficiently and accurately track projects profitability.
-There is no use in winning dozens of contracts every day if every project ends up being in deficit.
+One of the most crucial aspects of operating a prosperous trade specialty or construction company is the ability to efficiently and accurately track a projects profitability.
+There is no use in winning dozens of contracts every day if half of your projects aren't profitable.

-To counter this, you can either hire the best project managers in the area or develop a set of rules and metrics that ensure every project will come to completion with a positive balance.
+To counter this, you can either hire the best project managers in the area and hope they can keep up with it on spreadsheets or you can develop a set of rules and metrics that ensure every project will come to completion with a positive balance.
 In this post, we will focus on the later.

 1. Use Accurate Estimating to Build your Budget